Passer au contenu principal

 • Tinea cruris is a fungal skin infection in the groin area.

-• Symptoms include itchiness, redness with a definite border, and sometimes a musty smell.
+• Symptoms include itchiness, redness, and a scaly rash with a definite border.

-• See a doctor if the rash is painful, has not improved after a week or two of treatment, or after three weeks of treatment.
+• See a doctor if the rash is painful, causes a fever, or does not improve after a week of treatment.

 What is tinea cruris?